zacq/skillpathweb/chatbot-webhook-setup.md

 2. **CRM Systems**: Log conversations in your CRM
 3. **Email Services**: Send follow-up emails based on chat interactions
 4. **Database**: Store conversation history for analytics

+## Testing the Webhook Integration

+A webhook test page has been created to help you verify that the webhook integration is working correctly:

+1. Open the `webhook-test.html` file in your browser
+2. Enter a test message in the input field
+3. Click the "Send Test Message" button
+4. The page will send a direct request to the webhook and display the response

+This test page is useful for:
+- Verifying that the webhook URL is correct and accessible
+- Testing the webhook response format
+- Debugging any issues with the webhook integration

 ## Troubleshooting